-0 - Key enabled
+- 0 Key enabled

-+1 Disable Keystroke
+- +1 Disable Keystroke

-+2 Disable Shift + Keystroke
+- +2 Disable Shift + Keystroke

-+4 Disable Ctrl + Keystroke
+- +4 Disable Ctrl + Keystroke

-+8 Disable Alt + Keystroke +16 Disable Alt-Shift + Keystroke +32 Disable Ctrl-Shift + Keystroke +64 Disable Alt-Ctrl + Keystroke +128 Disable Alt-Ctrl-Shift + Keystroke +256 Launch with Keystroke +512 Launch with Shift + Keystroke +1024 Launch with Ctrl + Keystroke +2048 Launch with Alt + Keystroke +4096 Launch with Alt-Shift + Keystroke +8192 Launch with Ctrl-Shift + Keystroke +16384 Launch with Alt-Ctrl + Keystroke +32768 Launch with Alt-Ctrl-Shift + Keystroke to launch the Key EXE below (for Key0078).
+- +8 Disable Alt + Keystroke

+- +16 Disable Alt-Shift + Keystroke

+- +32 Disable Ctrl-Shift + Keystroke

+- +64 Disable Alt-Ctrl + Keystroke

+- +128 Disable Alt-Ctrl-Shift + Keystroke

+- +256 Launch with Keystroke

+- +512 Launch with Shift + Keystroke

+- +1024 Launch with Ctrl + Keystroke

+- +2048 Launch with Alt + Keystroke

+- +4096 Launch with Alt-Shift + Keystroke

+- +8192 Launch with Ctrl-Shift + Keystroke

+- +16384 Launch with Alt-Ctrl + Keystroke

+- +32768 Launch with Alt-Ctrl-Shift + Keystroke

+The above setting for MyTKeys0000 is for the Delete Key (with Ctrl and the Alt key pressed) to launch the Key EXE below (for Key0078).
 The utility will force Windows to restart, so Ctrl-Alt-Delete on the keyboard will result in a warm reboot.
 When the Logon Utilities are enabled in Windows 2000 / XP, a Ctrl-Alt-Del will perform the same result as if done on a physical keyboard, e.g. show a dialog in the secure WinLogon desktop.
-In Windows Vista, a separate set of buttons will be displayed on the user desktop, allowing similar functionality to the WinLogon options shown if a Ctrl-Alt-Del is performed by a physical keyboard (the GINA interface has been dropped by Microsoft in Windows Vista, so transferring to the secure WinLogon desktop does not occur).
+In Windows Vista/7, a separate set of buttons will be displayed on the user desktop, allowing similar functionality to the WinLogon options shown if a Ctrl-Alt-Del is performed by a physical keyboard (the GINA interface has been dropped by Microsoft in Windows Vista/7, so transferring to the secure WinLogon desktop does not occur).
 Options include: Lock Workstation/Switch User, Log Off, Restart, Shutdown, and the Task Manager.